TestCreator/GenSequence/little_language.md

 Two or more singular columns together may form a multicol, but two multicols that have an interdependency (temporarily called a Super Column) require special handling.
 A hillclimbing approach is used to enforce distributions between those multicols.
 So arguments must be supplied to identify more favorable changes.
 The hillclimbing improvement scheme only occurs after data for the two multicols have been generated; the hillclimbing will then make random swaps of data and evaluate if the swap improves the point spread.

 parm1 "<<" parm2 denotes that parm2 (a multicol) has a dependency on parm1 (a different multicol).
 A function must be supplied to combine cols in the multicol.
-The function can be as simple as an even averaging, where an average is calculated from a row of data points (alternative averaging options are still to come).
+The function can be as simple as an even averaging, where an average is calculated from a row of data points.
+Alternative averaging options are still to come.
+If the two multicols are combined in different ways, two functions must be supplied, comma separated: ```using function even_averaging, weighted_average```.

 Then, relational properties are described using "->".
 A left column data point's classification should imply a right column data point's classification.
-So imagine that Weather multicol is composed of temperature and cloud_cover, and that Activities multicol can be categorized into collections: AtHome activities (stay inside your house type activities like read_book, cook_dinner, clean_room), Indoors activities (stay inside but at a public place like visit_library, drink_coffee_shop, etc.) and Outdoors activities (hike, run, bike).
+So imagine that Weather multicol is composed of cols temperature and cloud_cover, and that Activities multicol is composed of activity1 col and activity2 col, and activities can be categorized into collections: AtHome activities (stay inside your house type activities like read_book, cook_dinner, clean_room), Indoors activities (stay inside but at a public place like visit_library, drink_coffee_shop, etc.) and Outdoors activities (hike, run, bike).
 So the activities available are dependent on the state of the weather.

+If the weather is bad, the activities available are fairly limited.
+But if the weather is good, any activity is at your leisure.
+So the relational properties must describe what is more favorable to the entire set.
+Say that this imaginary program desires point spreads such that the activity pursued logically pairs with the outdoor conditions.
+The dependency rules describe that if a swap matches that relationship, keep the swap because it improves the data set.

 ```
 Weather << Activities
-        ...
+        using...
         Weather::Bad -> Activities::AtHome
         Weather::Okay -> Activities::AtHome | Activities::Indoors
         Weather::Excellent -> Activities::AtHome | Activities::Indoors | Activities::Outdoors